 It appears that Platinum frequent flyers have been spared.
 Platinum members have reported that calls are still being answered promptly.
 However, even Gold and Silver members are experiencing lengthy periods on hold.

-To receive faster service, one member suggests calling at off-peak times during the middle of the week.
+To receive faster service from the Qantas call centre, one member suggests calling at off-peak times during the middle of the week.
 Some members have also been making use of the call back option offered during busy periods.
 It may also be possible to get through more quickly by using the chat box on the Qantas website.

 Join the discussion HERE.